In a nutshell

 - As of April 2013 legal aid has been cut from all employment cases, except those related to discrimination.
 This is leading to more people representing themselves.

 - The Trade Union Act 2016 came into force on 4 May.
 It gives Britain some of the toughest anti-trade union laws in the western world and means strikes will likely be less common in the future.
-Under the new rules 40 to 50% of union members must have voted for a strike ballot to be valid and unions must give 14 days’ notice of industrial action.
+Amendments were made in March 2017: under the new rules 50% of a union's members must have voted for a strike ballot to be valid; at least 40% of those must be in support before industrial action can take place.
+In addition, unions must give 14 days’ notice of industrial action.
+The validity of the ballot expires after four months.